adwaitnd/BBBIOlib/Demo/Demo_US/README.md

-#Roseline Audio + Firefly + ALPS for Ultarsonic People Counting
+#Roseline Audio + Firefly + ALPS for Ultrasonic People Counting

 ## Use
 This section describes the use of the hardware + software system for people counting applications.